opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/segment-replication/index.md

 If you're using a remote store, add the `remote_store` property to the index request body.
 For more information, see [Create an index]({{site.url}}{{site.baseurl}}/tuning-your-cluster/availability-and-recovery/remote-store/index/#create-an-index).

-When using segment replication without a remote store, the primary shard is usually generating more network traffic than the replicas because it copies segment files to the replicas.
+When using node-to-node replication, the primary shard is usually generating more network traffic than the replicas because it copies segment files to the replicas.
 Thus, it's beneficial to distribute primary shards equally between the nodes.
 To ensure balanced primary shard distribution, set the dynamic `cluster.routing.allocation.balance.prefer_primary` setting to `true`.
 For more information, see [Cluster settings]({{site.url}}{{site.baseurl}}/api-reference/cluster-api/cluster-settings/).

 For the best performance, it is recommended that you enable the following settings: